madman22/deployserver/README.md

 - main.go: All source code in one file.
 Sorry!
 - service.txt: Template used to create systemd file
 - index.html: Templated used for injecting the "Page" struct.
-Another sorry for imporper template use!
+Another sorry for improper template use!

 Build, then copy the executable and the two supporting files to /opt/deployserver, run executable with root permissions.
 Navigate a web browser to port 8181 on the host.